leeaburton/academic-kickstart/content/post/post-website.md

        <code>git clone https://github.com/sourcethemes/academic-kickstart.git My_Website</code>

-2. Initialize the theme:
+2. Initialise the theme:

        <code>cd My_Website</code>
        <code>git submodule update --init --recursive</code>

-3. Read the [Quick Start Guide](https://sourcethemes.com/academic/docs/) to learn how to add content, customize the site, and deploy it.
+3. Read the [Quick Start Guide](https://sourcethemes.com/academic/docs/) to learn how to add content, customise the site, and deploy it.

 From this point I can write to the files on my computer, which are easy to read, modify and create.

-These changes can be viewed locally before i make anything public, so I can check I didn't do too much damage!
+These changes can be viewed locally before I make anything public, which is great because I can work on it while offline and I can check I didn't do too much damage before I upload anything!

 This can be done by typing